Italian East Africa: Treaty of Paris (1947)

-In the peace treaty of February 1947, Italy officially renounced sovereignty over its African colonies.
-Eritrea was placed under British military administration for the duration, and in 1950, it became part of Ethiopia.
+Eritrea was placed under British military administration and became an autonomous part of Ethiopia in 1952.
 After 1945, Britain controlled both Somalilands, as protectorates.
 In November 1949, the United Nations granted Italy trusteeship of Italian Somaliland under close supervision, on condition that Somalia achieve independence within ten years.
 British Somaliland became independent on 26 June 1960 as the State of Somaliland, the Trust Territory of Somalia (ex-Italian Somaliland) became independent on 1 July 1960 and the territories united as the Somali Republic.
+After the war, Italian Ethiopians were given a full pardon by the newly returned Selassie, as he saw the opportunity to continue the modernization efforts of the country.